Kiuh/Item-Templates-For-Unity/README.md

-# Item Templates For Unity
+# Item Templates for Unity

-Unity package that adds item template for Unity Class with namespace, AddComponentMenu attribute and extends MonoBehaviour class.
+Unity package that adds item template for Unity Class with namespace, AddComponentMenu attribute, and extends MonoBehaviour class.
 Also removes Assets.Scripts from namespace for better nameing.

-Also its exist [Visual Studio Extention](https://marketplace.visualstudio.com/items?itemName=nikolay-khimich.unity-class-template) with the same tool
+Also, there is a [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=nikolay-khimich.unity-class-template) with the same tool.

 ## Setup